 For a lot of people, this category would be called "Weekly Meal Plan."
 Having a weekly meal plan is a smart way to waste less food and save money on groceries.

 However, I don't like to be that rigid.
-I find it hard to stick to even the loosest of schedules like "meatless Monday" and "taco Tuesday."
+I find it hard to stick to schedules like "meatless Monday" and "taco Tuesday."

 If you do like to have a weekly meal-planning schedule, good for you: you've made your life easier and cut down on your food waste in the process.
-But I like to make what I feel like eating, and I know myself: I will simply rebel at too rigid a plan.
-And because I see cooking as a creative outlet, almost any plan is too rigid.
+But because I like to keep my options open, I do it a little differently.

-You may think it's dumb to keep ingredients on my master list if I'm not going to buy them.
+You may think it's dumb to keep ingredients on my master list if I don't need to buy them.
 But if I don't keep the list somewhere, I'll forget about it.
-The Groceries list seems like the best place to me, because it keeps all my food concerns in one document.
+The grocery list seems like the most logical place to keep an overall inventory because it keeps all my food concerns in one document.